 Using the Met Office's Climate Projections, asset resilience is reviewed using climate projections for the next 30 years.
 This includes assessing the impact to the assets from higher temperatures, changing rainfall patterns, rising sea levels, and more extreme weather events such as floods, droughts and heat waves.
-This process is part of the UK Government's assessment of critical infrastructure which takes place every five years.
+This process is part of the UK Government's assessment of critical infrastructure which takes place every five years and SSEN Transmission and Distribution responded to the latest call for updates to actions in December 2021.